 With that in mind, below we outline the best investment apps of 2022.

-1. eToro – Overall Best Investment App with Zero Commission in UK and US eToro is a market leader in the ever-growing investment app arena.
+1. eToro – Best Investment App with Zero Commission in UK and US eToro is a market leader in the ever-growing investment app arena.
 Launched in 2007, this investment app has since attracted a loyal customer base of over 12 million investors.
 This is split across its main desktop website and mobile application.
 The latter can be downloaded free of charge on Android and iOS devices.

 If your phone falls outside of the aforementioned operating systems, you can access eToro via your mobile web browser.
 Nevertheless, eToro stands out from the crowd as it allows you to invest in stocks without paying any commission.
-It’s also our top pick as one of the best mutual fund apps in the market for this reason.
+It’s also one of the most best mutual fund apps in the market for this reason.
 There are no fees to register, nor will you need to pay a monthly or annual subscription.
 As such, the eToro investment app is as competitive as it gets in the global stock arena.

 In terms of what you can invest in, eToro supports 17 international markets.
 In total, this covers over 1,700+ stocks.
 You’ll get to invest in companies listed in the US, UK, and Canada, as well as markets based in Hong Kong, Australia, Germany, and more.
 In particular, the eToro investment app is popular with newbies.
 This is because it takes just minutes to open an account, and the layout of the app makes it super-easy to purchase your desired stock.
 Getting money into your eToro account is also a breeze.